The Critic (1963 film)

 A scene from The Critic; grumpy narrator Mel Brooks speculates that this is birth with the thing being attacked.

-The Critic is an American 1963 short animated film by director/producer Ernest Pintoff and creator/narrator Mel Brooks that won an Oscar for Short Subjects (Cartoons) in 1964.
+The Critic is an American 1963 short animated film by Ernest Pintoff and Mel Brooks.
+It won the Oscar for Short Subjects (Cartoons) in 1964.

 Background

 The film was reportedly inspired by an actual incident.
-In 1962, Mel Brooks attended a screening of an animated short by Norman McLaren.
-It featured surrealistic, abstract imagery.
-During the screening of this short, Brooks overheard another audience member "mumbling to himself", an old immigrant man who was voicing his disappointment at the lack of a plot.
+In 1962, Mel Brooks attended a screening of an abstract animated short by Norman McLaren, where he overheard another audience member, an old immigrant man, "mumbling to himself" about the lack of a plot.
 Brooks was inspired to create a film out of this experience.

 Brooks contacted Ernest Pintoff, who had experience producing animated works such as Flebus.
 They agreed to create a short film based on two points: the visuals of the film had to be fashioned in a style similar to that of McLaren, and Brooks would have no specific warning of the content.
 He intended to improvise his monologue.
 Pintoff and animator Bob Heath completed the visuals as agreed, then Brooks watched the result and improvised his monologue for the accompanying soundtrack.
 He used a Russian Jewish accent and attempted to find lines appropriate for an old man "trying to find a plot in this maze of abstractions."
 Henry Jenkins points out that the comments themselves belong to a recognizable narrative mode, the stream of consciousness.

 Plot

 Simple, abstract, geometric shapes move and morph on the screen to harpsichord music, from a French Suite (BWV 816) by J. S. Bach.
 The voice of an audience member, who claims to be 71, complains throughout the film despite being told repeatedly by other audience members to keep quiet.

 The onscreen images feature geometric patterns.
 The "cranky and clueless" old man is trying to make sense of them, and describes what he sees at various points, including a squiggle, a fence, a cockroach.
 The old man finds that certain images remind him of the biology classes of his Russian boyhood.
 When two abstract shapes approach each other and unite, the old man sees it as a mating sequence. "...They like each other.
 Sure.
 Lookit da sparks.
 Two things in love!...
 Could dis be the sex life of two things?"

 When the scene shifts from the "mating" to other abstract images, the old man gets bored.
-He proclaims the images must be symbolism, then adds that they are symbolic of junk.
+He proclaims the images must be symbolism, then adds that they are "symbolic of junk."

-He eventually concludes that some of the images, depicting lips, are "dirty", obscene.
-He admits at some point that he was looking for "a hot French picture", which he hoped would involve nudity.
+He concludes that some of the images, depicting lips, are "dirty".
+He admits at some point that he was looking for "a hot French picture".
 The implication is that the old man is in the wrong movie theater, probably one screening art films.

 He also wonders why the creator of the film wasted his time with this.
 He points that this creator could instead do something meaningful, like driving a truck, or do something constructive, like working in shoemaking.